import tensorflow as tf

 """

-Construct feature names for states and parameters.
+Construct human-readable feature names for states and parameters.

 Parameters